Flag of The Flag of the Central African Republic

 You'll find it on military insignia, on the kits of the national football team (Les Fauves, "The Wild Beasts"), and as a common motif among Central African diaspora communities in France, Cameroon, and beyond.
 The presidential standard incorporates the national flag design with additional insignia, but no widespread commercial or variant versions exist.

-In a country where state institutions remain fragile and conflict persists in many regions, the flag is one of the most widely recognized symbols of national identity.
-It outlasted Boganda, outlasted Bokassa, outlasted every coup and every crisis.
-For a piece of cloth designed in 1958 by a priest-turned-politician who wanted to say something hopeful about humanity, that's not a bad track record.
+In a country where state institutions remain fragile and conflict continues in many regions, the flag is among the most widely recognized symbols of national identity.
+It outlasted Boganda, who died months after it was adopted, and every regime since.

 References